 Not only do you risk losing your job if you do get caught lying, but you also risk some serious damage to your future.
 There have been numerous cases of well-known executives getting fired because they lied about their GPA or degree.

-One famous case involved the CEO of Yahoo who got caught years later lying on his resume about a degree which he never had.
+One famous case involved the years later lying on his resume about a degree which he never had.
 The results were not good.
 While you're probably not applying for a CEO role out of school, you never know where you'll end up.
 Getting caught in a lie years later can have lasting repercussions for the rest of your career.

 An employment background check doesn't typically involve your academic transcripts, but a hiring manager may ask you to provide that information.
 This happens in some exceptionally competitive entry-level positions.

 If a company has hundreds of graduates applying for the same position, then a GPA on your resume may be important to the employer or hiring manager.
 In this case, there is a good chance they could ask you for a copy of your transcript to verify your GPA.
 This leads us to our next question.

 This is a tough topic we've devoted a separate blog post to: Does Your GPA Really Matter?